Rules for Skat

 • 9, 8, 7: 0 points

-There are 120 total card points in the game.
-The declarer must take at least 61 points to win.
+There are 120 card points in total.
+The declarer must take at least 61 to win.

 Card Ranking